Canal de Luz Circle

 Description: During our monthly meetings, we discuss a range of health and wellness topics, and share insights on being good to our bodies, ourselves, our families, and the world around us.
 We listen to body fitness experts promoting sensible fitness practices, nutritious cooking and eating, and ways of life that foster practical healthy body wisdom.
 We develop regimes designed to encourage members to stay vibrant, live wholeheartedly, and realize their full human potential.
 Circle members attend venues that support wholesome intentionality (healthy restaurants, holistic fairs, health seminars, yoga events, walks and fun activities, etc.)

-Meeting Information: 4th Friday of every month from 6:30pm – 9:30pm.
+Meeting Information: This cirlce is not currently meeting.
+When it does meet, that occurs on the 4th Friday of every month from 6:30pm – 9:30pm.
 During certain months, we may meet on a different Friday due to another event taking place at the center.
 Please check for specific dates in Events section.

 In-Powered Living Circle